pinco227/dev.pi/README.md

   - ### Improvements
     - #### **Client Side**:
       - **All pages**: Breadcrumbs between header and content
-      - **Landing page**: Icons for education and experience items but no icon for testimonials.
+      - **Landing page**: Icons for education and experience items, but no icon for testimonials.
       - **Blog Post page**: The post cover photo is displayed on the left.
       - **Contact page**: Profile Picture is displayed instead of person icon and is not hidden on mobile.
     - #### **Admin Panel**:
       - #### All pages:
         - The layout is completely separate and different from the client side, different navbar which only includes **App** and **Logout** buttons and the menu panel is now a full height sidebar, no footer.
-        - On mobile, menu is expandable from the navbar and it covers the whole page.
+        - On mobile, the menu is expandable from the navbar, and it covers the whole page.
-        - A svg image on top right of every page (centred on mobile), representing the page's subject.
+        - A svg image on the top right of every page (centred on mobile), representing the page's subject.
       - #### Dashboard:
         - Notifications panel is displayed in yellow and only if there are notifications.
         - Extra panel with quick links.
       - #### Get Items (list) page
         - Preview button for blogs and projects and no edit button for testimonials, skills and links.
       - #### Update (item) page and Settings page
-        - There is a new panel for drag&drop photo upload on blog and project and edit page and on settings page, displayed beside the initial form.
+        - There is a new panel for the drag&drop photo upload on blog and project and edit page and on settings page, displayed beside the initial form.
 - ### Design Choices
   - #### Colours
     - The colour palette consists of different shades of blue inspired by the "Colours of Santorini".
     ![Colour Palette](https://github.com/pinco227/dev.pi/blob/main/docs/palette.png)
     - According to [The Psychology of Color](https://www.toptal.com/designers/ux/color-in-ux), the chosen colours represent optimism, loyalty and reliability.
     ![Colour Psychology Wheel](https://github.com/pinco227/dev.pi/blob/main/docs/colour-wheel.jpg)
     - The 60-30-10 Rule was also taken into consideration when building the project.
 The light shades which are used mostly for background are considered neutral and makes up to 60% of the palette.
-The dark shades are complementary and makes up to 30% while the accent colours completes the remaining 10% of the design.
-The landing page is an exception from this rule as it is divided into multiple sections and uses all colours to create contrast between these.
+The dark shades are complementary and makes up to 30%, while the accent colours completes the remaining 10% of the design.
+The landing page is an exception to this rule, as it is divided into multiple sections and uses all colours to create contrast between these.
   - #### Typography
     There are three fonts used throughout the project.
-Two main fonts used for content and headings, both having a ```sans-serif``` typeface and fallback .
+Two main fonts used for content and headings, both having a ```sans-serif``` typeface and fallback.
 These font-faces inspire a clean and modern aspect.
 The third font is a ```monospace``` typeface used for brand text (logo) only to make it look like a piece of code:
     - [Lato](https://fonts.google.com/specimen/Lato?query=lato) is used as a general font.
     - [Alegreya Sans](https://fonts.google.com/specimen/Alegreya+Sans?query=Alegreya+Sans) is used for h1, h2 and h3 headings.
-    - [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro?query=Source+Code+Pro) is used for brand text and it has a ```monospace``` fallback.
+    - [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro?query=Source+Code+Pro) is used for brand text, and it has a ```monospace``` fallback.
   - #### Media
     The only media used on building this project are svg (inline html paths) section separators on the client side, svg minimalistic images on admin panel on top of every page and a ***"no-photo"*** image used as a fallback for any image issue.
 Any other media found on the app is added through the admin panel and is relevant to its container.
   - #### Iconography
-    Icons are used throughout the project to help user understand more efficiently the meaning of the content.
+    Icons are used throughout the project to help the user understand more efficiently the meaning of the content.
 They are a very good asset to improve UX.

 ## Features
 - ### Planned features